 It’s Christmas Day and The B, Red the dog and I decide to walk through Holland Park then nip into the Mitre on Holland Park Avenue, which was buzzing, for a sly Bloody Mary before lunch around the corner at his Mum’s house.
 We walk in, arriving a bit glazed from the Night Before, and an unexpected whoop goes up.
 There, happily ensconced at a table in the far corner of the big open-plan room is Nicola, one of The B’s sisters, her husband John, daughter Charlotte and her hubby Hal.
 Ha!
 N, it turns out, has the freshly roasted turkey wrapped in foil resting in her car boot ready for The B to carve.
 So we don’t linger.
 The house is full to bursting, the tree sparkling, the children seasonally decked, so champagne is poured, smoked salmon on square slices of moist, dense black bread is passed and the festivities begin.
 Eventually we sit at the long table – we are 13 – our plates loaded with turkey, two types of stuffing, roast potatoes etc etc, all the usual, plus my cranberry and orange relish and stewed red cabbage.
 Another sister made Jamie Oliver’s turkey gravy, the one that doesn’t require a turkey but sounded as if it involved an awful lot of work making fresh chicken stock with wings.
 I was shy of taking more than a small splash as there didn’t seem to be very much, so can’t comment on its excellence.
 I was very pleased that my family’s traditional Christmas pud, steamed again for a couple of hours, was very well received.
 The meal ended with Stilton and Cheddar.
 There was fun and games, tea with Liz’s dark, fruity Christmas cake (I could eat a slice now) and then Another Meal.
 I couldn’t believe it but we all managed to put away a baked potato and various lunchtime leftovers.
 We staggered into the night.

 It’s Boxing Day and we are packed and ready to blast off to St Leonards for a few days.
-Our first meal will be veal spezzatino with fennel and lemon with Parmesan and buttery soft polenta.
-Recipe for this wonderful veal stew soon coming to Recipes.
+Our first meal will be an Italian veal stew with fennel and lemon with Parmesan and buttery soft polenta.
+It’s know simply as Veal Spezzatino.

 The weather is bright but cold, perfect walking weather (if you haven’t torn your meniscus; I fear there is more to come on that subject).
 We are too late for fresh fish but stock up on a few vegetables and other necessities, coming home to baked potatoes and ham with salad and cheese for lunch.
 We luxuriate in front of a roaring log fire, thanking our good luck to see a log supplier on our way down, gazing out across Warrior Square at Christmas lights twinkling in the distance, watching the evening sky dim and fill with stars.
 Supper is the beef ragu I’d brought with us from London.
 It’s thick and rich with red wine, delicious over the buttery, parsley-lashed fusilli pasta but without the usual Parmesan shower. (‘There is no-where in St Leonards that sells Parmesan’, I heard The B mutter when back from a dart into the nearby Co-Op.
 Why is he surprised?
 It’s not a Parmesan kind of place).